-Dealing with alternative objectives and feedback signals: The framework proposed in Section II is general enough to allow many possible combinations of objectives and feedback signals.
-For example, an alternative objective may be to ensure some minimal level of service based on a feedback signal regarding the average delivery time of content to clients.
-The swarm monitor described in Section III can readily measure the average content delivery times, using the same swarm signaling traffic we discussed earlier.
+Dealing with alternative objectives and feedback signals: The framework proposed in this work is general enough to allow many possible combinations of objectives and feedback signals.
+For example, an alternative objective may be to ensure some minimal level of service based on a feedback regarding the average content delivery time.
+The swarm monitor described in Section 3 can readily measure the average content delivery times, using the same swarm signaling traffic we discussed earlier.
 Indeed, clients advertise whenever they receive a new content piece, information that can be simply used to compute the average download rate of the swarm.
-Based on this information, the content server can choose the appropriate level of off-cloud bandwidth (i.e., the cost it incurs) to complement the serving capacity λ of the swarm, with the constraint of remaining in the vicinity of the quiescent operating point discussed in Section II.
-With reference to Figure 1, this approach corresponds to a content server selecting to contribute bandwidth resources that move across the various operating regions obtained for different values of λ .
+Based on this information, the content server can choose the appropriate level of bandwidth (i.e., the cost it incurs) to complement the serving capacity λ of the swarm, with the constraint of remaining in the vicinity of the quiescent operating point discussed in Section 2.
+With reference to Fig. 1, this approach corresponds to a content server selecting to contribute bandwidth resources that move across the various operating regions obtained for different values of λ .